xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 Create inbox, with or without the installation grant, will have to be signed by the recovery wallet.
 Installation grants have to be signed by the installation private key.

-### Migrating a V2 Wallet
+### Migrate a V2 wallet

 <!--
 If there's any visible effect of migrating a wallet, screenshot goes here -->

 For an existing user with an upgraded app, XMTP will automatically migrate the V2 wallet into a new Inbox and mark that wallet as the recovery wallet.
-The app will still need to add themselves as an installation ("Grant messaging access to app").
+The app will still need to add itself as an installation ("Grant messaging access to app").

 This is what the grant action would look like: